-Your wedding day music is one of the major aspects of a wedding day experience.
+Music is one of the major aspects of a wedding day experience.
 If done well, it will be praised for years to come.
 So, successfully working with a good wedding deejay is everything.
 Here is a list of five of the most common mistakes couples make while working with deejays (and how to avoid them) —

 1. Not hiring a professional deejay.
 There are a LOT of people who promote their professional wedding deejay services, but keep in mind the following — Professional wedding deejays have access to a large repertoire of music, and they bring their own professional sound equipment.
 When you agree to work with a professional deejay, s/he will present you with a contract for their services that.
 And, a professional wedding deejay will have his or her own business insurance.

 2. Not discussing your expectations with the deejay beforehand.
 If you want the deejay to be your emcee, let him or her know beforehand.
 If you want the deejay to bring radio edit music for your reception, let him or her know beforehand.
 If you want the deejay to dress in a certain attire or play a specific genre of music, let him or her know beforehand.

 3. Neglecting to let the deejay know that you need more than one music setup.
 If you need the deejay to play music in more than one room, share those details with him or her beforehand because the deejay will need to bring equipment for each room.